 Great New Exhibits

 Expansion of the Science Discovery Museum will provide space for new exhibits that will adhere to our 34-year commitment to early STEM learning through hands-on inquiry and investigation, with a focus on nurturing the natural creativity and curiosity of children.
-In addition to adding a new, 1,500 square-foot Changing Exhibits Gallery so that we can host traveling exhibits that complement our regular collection, we will be building the following new exhibits:
+We will add a new, 1,500 square-foot Community Gallery so that we can offer large-scale, long-term projects and host traveling exhibits that complement our regular collection, and will build the following new exhibits:

-- Brain Building Together- focused on our youngest visitors, ages 0 to 3, and the latest in brain development science, Brain Building Zone will also educate parents on the best ways to support their infants and toddlers in learning through play.
+- Brain Building Together - focused on our youngest visitors, ages 0 to 3, and the latest in brain development science, this exhibit will also educate parents on the best ways to support their infants and toddlers healthy brain development and learning through play.

 - Yes, It's Math! - research shows that parents' math anxiety is transferred to their children, so our new math exhibit will draw in both parents and kids, showing them through engaging activities that we are all naturally good at math.